 The Future is Now

-For industrial manufacturing companies, 3D printing reduces the number of molds needed, effectively lowering the cost of developing and producing new products.
-3D printing has vastly improved the medical manufacturing industry by decreasing the time required to develop products that must be custom fit.
-Such applications currently exist for creating custom prosthetic limbs, footwear inserts, and casts.
+3D printing reduces the number of molds needed for industrial manufacturing companies, effectively lowering the cost of developing and producing new products.
+3D printing has vastly improved the medical manufacturing industry by decreasing the time required to create products that must be custom fit.
+Currently, such applications exist for creating custom prosthetic limbs, footwear inserts, and casts.

 Not Just Plastic

 While 3D printing has been around since the 1980s, widespread commercial availability did not happen until 2007.
 During this time, most 3D printers could only use spools of plastic filament.
-Today, not only have the size of 3D printers have drastically gotten smaller, but new filaments and materials are available to use.
+Today, the size of 3D printers has drastically become smaller, but new filaments and materials are available to use.
 Smaller components that need to stretch or have elastic properties use TPE or TPU based filament.
 In contrast, parts that need to be durable use a metal or carbon fiber filament.

 Benefits of 3D Printing for Manufacturing

-3D printing has helped manufacturing businesses reduce the cost of resources by wasting less and ease the reliance on third-party suppliers within a supply chain.
+3D printing has helped manufacturing businesses reduce the cost of resources by wasting less and easing the dependence on third-party suppliers within a supply chain.
 An example of this can come from a manufacturer’s perspective that creates metal car parts.
-In a typical production environment, the manufacturer will have to make multiple molds for different product versions.
+The manufacturer will have to make multiple molds for different product versions in a typical production environment.
 With 3D printing, manufacturers can review the design within the preferred software and print when all parties are satisfied.
-Another benefit of using 3D printing is that there is little to no material wasted to create multiple versions of a product or ship molds from one supplier to another.
+Another benefit of 3D printing is that there is little to no material wasted to create multiple versions of a product or ship molds from one supplier to another.

 Businesses Using 3D Printing Today